paradiselabs-ai/WebSplat/claudeDev_docs/devNotes.md

 - Ensure regular updates of the dashboard to reflect the most recent AI agent activities

 ## Next Steps
-- Thoroughly test the new interface to ensure all functionality works as expected
+- Thoroughly test the application to ensure it runs without errors related to credentials
+- Test all functionalities of the new interface
 - Implement error handling on the frontend, particularly for API responses
 - Optimize performance, focusing on responsiveness and efficiency with large amounts of data
 - Update unit tests to reflect recent changes in the backend